EmoteBot/EmoteCollector/CONTRIBUTING.md

-# Contributing to Emoji Connoisseur
+# Contributing to Emote Collector

 For now, this is just a list of things to keep in mind when hacking on the bot.